NBISweden/workshop-genome_annotation/labs/functional_annotation.md

 ### load the retrieved functional information in your annotation file:
 Next, you could write scripts of your own to merge interproscan output into your annotation.
 Incidentally, Maker comes with utility scripts that can take InterProscan output and add it to a Maker annotation file (you need to load maker).

-- ipr\_update\_gff: adds searchable tags to the gene and mRNA features in the GFF3 files.
+<br> - ipr\_update\_gff: adds searchable tags to the gene and mRNA features in the GFF3 files.
-- iprscan2gff3: adds physical viewable features for domains that can be displayed in JBrowse, Gbrowse, and Web Apollo.
+<br> - iprscan2gff3: adds physical viewable features for domains that can be displayed in JBrowse, Gbrowse, and Web Apollo.

 We also created a script that can do the merging between the structural annotation and the interpro results :